KxSystems/docs/docs/wp/columnar-database/index.md

 #### Grouped attribute as query grows

 This example will examine the behavior of the grouped attribute as the requested universe grows.
 We will use more than one query format, and observe whether the format of the request impacts performance.
-The data used for the example is quote data drawn from our example database, and sorted on time to simulate real-time data.
-Kdb+ will be restarted between tests.
+The data used for the example is quote data drawn from our example database, and sorted on time to simulate real-time data. kdb+ will be restarted between tests.

 ```q
 //make dictionary containing groups of distinct syms